kurtkanaskie/apigeex-terraform-sharedflows-flowhooks/README.md

     ```
 3. Race conditions with deployments and assignment to Flow Hook.

-    On full build frrom scratch, assigning the SF to the FH may fail because the SF is not deployed.
+    On full build from scratch, assigning the SF to the FH may fail because the SF is not deployed.

 	Just run again.